Ferenc Mádl

-Ferenc Mádl (/hu/; 29 January 1931 – 29 May 2011) was a Hungarian legal scholar, professor, and politician, who served as President of Hungary from 2000 until 2005.
+Ferenc Mádl (Note: /hu/) (29 January 1931 – 29 May 2011) was a Hungarian legal scholar, professor, and politician who served as President of Hungary from 2000 until 2005.
 Prior to that he had been minister without portfolio from 1990 to 1993 then Minister of Education from 1993 to 1994 in the conservative cabinets of József Antall and Péter Boross.

 Mádl ran unsuccessfully for the position of President of Hungary in 1995, defeated by Árpád Göncz.
 Five years later he was elected head of state as the candidate of the governing conservative coalition.